Maladjustment: Family causes

-Socially, children that comes from broken homes often are maladjusted.
+Socially, children that come from broken homes often are maladjusted.
 Feelings of frustration toward their situation stems from insecurities, and denial of basic needs such as food, clothing and shelter.
 Children whose parents are unemployed or possess a low socioeconomic status are more prone to maladjustment.
 Parents who are abusive and highly authoritative can cause harmful effect towards psychological need which are essential for a child to be socially well adjusted.
-The bond between a parent and child can affect psychological development in adolescent.
+The bond between a parent and child can affect psychological development in adolescents.
 Conflicts between parent and child relationship can cause adolescents to have poor adjustment.
 The level of conflict which occur between a parent and child can affect both the child's perception of the relationship with their parents and a child's self-perception.
 The perception of conflict between parent and child can be attributed to two mechanisms: reciprocal filial belief and perceived threats.
 Reciprocal filial belief refers to the love, care and affection that a child experience through their parent, it represents the amount of intimacy a child has with his or her parent.
 High levels of perceived conflict between parent and child reduces feelings of empathy, a child may feel isolated and therefore alienate themselves from their parent, this reduces the amount of reciprocal filial belief.
 Adolescents with lower levels of reciprocal filial belief are known to shown characteristic of a maladjusted individual.
 Perceived threats can be characterized as the anticipation of damage or harm to oneself during an emotional arousing event that induce a response towards stress.
 Worry, fear and the inability to cope with stress during conflicts are indicators of a rise in the level of perceived threat in a parent and child relationship.
-Higher levels of perceived threats in a parent a child relationship may exacerbate negative self-perception and weaken the ability to cope, this intensifies antisocial behavior which is a characteristic associated with maladjustment.
+Higher levels of perceived threats in a parent and child relationship may exacerbate negative self-perception and weaken the ability to cope, this intensifies antisocial behavior which is a characteristic associated with maladjustment.